Hammerhead Karoo 2 Review

 Karoo 2 | Verdict

-I love the Karoo 2 and can recommend it as easily as I can recommend a Wahoo ELEMNT or top-end Garmin Edge to support my rides and routes.
+I love the Karoo 2 and can recommend it as easily as I can recommend a Wahoo ELEMNT or top-end Garmin Edge.

-For 95% of riders, Karoo will do a great job.
+For 95% of riders, Karoo will do an excellent job.

 - Superior hardware all around, market-leading screen